ghacks Technology News

 Firefox, Thunderbird Lagging?
 Lag Fix Inside

-For the last days I have been receiving lags and issues both in the Firefox web browser and the Thunderbird email client.
-With Thunderbird I’m experiencing lags where the window is not responding for some time.
-I just have to wait and the window becomes accessible again.
+For the last days I have experienced lags and issues both in the Firefox web browser and the Thunderbird email client.
+With Thunderbird, I experienced lag that resulted in the Thunderbird window not responding for some time.

 With Firefox it is another issue.
 The browser just stops receiving traffic from the Internet as if it is blocked by a firewall or as if the Internet connection died.
 The only solution here so far was to restart the web browser.

-David Bradley now has found a solution that fixed the Thunderbird lag issue, and probably the Firefox no traffic issue as well.
+David Bradley discovered a solution that fixed the Thunderbird lag issue, and probably the Firefox no traffic issue as well.

 David mentioned frequent stutter or lag in the browser leading to the “not responding” message that can last for a few moments.
 This was the same behavior that I experienced in Thunderbird.